-There is no universal definition of employee development, but most companies understand it to mean a collaborative effort between an organization and its employees to improve an employee’s skills and knowledge.
-In most cases, this is accomplished through a combination of making learning resources available while also providing opportunities for employees to gain valuable experience.
-However they’re implemented, these programs should be a central component of employee retention strategies.
+There is no universal definition of employee development.
+Still, most companies understand it to mean a collaborative effort between an organization and its employees to improve their skills and knowledge.
+In most cases, this is accomplished by making learning resources available while also providing opportunities for employees to gain valuable experience.
+However, they’re implemented, these programs should be a central component of employee retention strategies.

-Employee training and staff development can take a number of forms.
+Employee training and staff development can take several forms.
 Online learning resource libraries allow employees to learn at their own pace and fit development into their schedules.
-One-on-one coaching programs pair people with experienced mentors who can offer guidance and suggestions on how to deal with new situations and improve in other areas related to their job.
-Employee training and development programs can focus on hard skills that are directly related to tasks and soft skills that are necessary to work collaboratively with others and manage teams effectively.
+One-on-one coaching programs pair people with experienced mentors who can offer guidance and suggestions on dealing with new situations and improving in other areas related to their job.
+Employee training and development programs can focus on hard skills directly related to tasks and soft skills necessary to work collaboratively with others and manage teams effectively.

-When employees feel ignored or undervalued, they can engage in a variety of negative behaviors that are harmful to the organization.
-Whether it takes the form of declining work quality, poor attendance, or a negative attitude, employee disengagement can quickly contaminate the workplace to diminish both productivity and performance.
+When employees feel ignored or undervalued, they can engage in various negative behaviors that are harmful to the organization.
+Whether it takes the form of declining work quality, poor attendance, or a negative attitude, employee disengagement can quickly contaminate the workplace to diminish productivity and performance.

 Providing new opportunities is one of the best ways of pushing back against disengagement.
-When employees are given the opportunity to improve their skills and gain new experiences, they are more likely to feel valued by the organization.
+When employees are allowed to improve their skills and gain new experiences, they are more likely to feel valued.
 Engaged employees also tend to be more productive and efficient overall, which is why companies should spend time thinking about how to emphasize development if they want to get the most out of their workforce.

 While today’s employees want development opportunities, they also want them on terms that work for their busy lives and schedules.
 For many years, companies required employees to attend lengthy seminars or workshops.
-But this “information dump” approach to learning often left people without a clear idea of how to implement the lessons learned (if they even remembered them all after a marathon session).
-Furthermore, long-duration courses are often inconvenient, either cutting into an employee’s work productivity or their personal time.
+But this “information dump” approach to learning often left people without a clear idea of implementing the lessons learned (if they even remembered them all after a marathon session).
+Furthermore, long-duration courses are often inconvenient, either cutting into employees' work productivity or personal time.
 While some companies have promoted “lunch and learn” or “remote learning” programs, these approaches can create the perception that an employer doesn’t respect personal boundaries.

 For many employees, micro-learning resources offer an ideal solution.
 These programs offer developmental resources in small increments that can be digested quickly and easily during the day.
 Learning opportunities can also be incorporated into the employee experience more effectively.
 Providing people with the chance to work on new projects outside their usual responsibilities is just one example of how professional growth can be integrated into employee retention strategies.

-It might sound obvious, but it’s a lot easier to help employees when you understand where they need to improve and what they want to accomplish.
-Development assessments can provide actionable data detailing what motivates employees to learn, what gaps exist in their natural aptitudes, and what learning and coaching formats are most effective for them.
-This allows you to build out a customized development strategy for each and every employee that sets them up for learning success.
+It’s a lot easier to help employees understand where they need to improve and what they want to accomplish.
+Development assessments can provide actionable data detailing what motivates employees to learn, what gaps exist in their natural aptitudes, and what learning and coaching formats are most effective.
+This allows you to build a customized development strategy for every employee that sets them up for learning success.

-Behavioral and cultural fit assessments are also valuable for their ability to tell you what environments and situations are the best matches for employees.
-This can be especially valuable when putting new teams together because it can head off potential sources of conflict and help put people in the roles where they’re most likely to be successful.
+Behavioral and cultural fit assessments are also valuable for telling you what environments and situations are the best matches for employees.
+This can be especially valuable when putting new teams together because it can head off potential conflict sources and help put people in the roles where they’re most likely to be successful.
 The ability to provide insightful information makes these assessments critical to successful employee retention strategies.